What is Supplemental Underinsured Motorist (SUM) Coverage?

 If you are injured in an accident, your no-fault insurance will pay for at least part of your medical bills and possibly other out-of-pocket expenses.
 If your injury is severe or you have sustained property damage to your vehicle, you will need to make a claim against the other driver’s insurance.

 When a liable driver does not have enough (or any) liability insurance, they are still legally responsible– as long as your injuries qualify as serious under state law.
-This means you have the right to pursue a personal injury lawsuit for the costs over and above your no-fault policy limits– as well as non-economic damages like pain and suffering.
+This means you have the right to employ a personal injury lawyer pursue a lawsuit for the costs over and above your no-fault policy limits– as well as non-economic damages like pain and suffering.
 However, uninsured or underinsured drivers are unlikely to have assets that you can collect even if you win a lawsuit.
 If you have SUM, your policy will pay this for you.

 Auto insurance coverage requirements